-- protects your personal data- when it is received by us- through a combination of physical and electronic access controls, firewall technology and other security measures; - only shares information with relevant authorities of you are agreeable for us to do this.
-Agreement can be verbal or confirmation in writing when emails are received; - clearly communicates details of the above requirements including data subject rights into all RPC correspondence and communications; - only retains personal information for as long as is necessary to meet legal, regulatory or fraud prevention requirements and for our lawful business; - Disposes of personal information in a secure manner;
+- appoints the Parish Clerk as controller with responsibility for operating the Council GDPR and Privacy policy - protects your personal data- when it is received by us- through a combination of physical and electronic access controls, firewall technology and other security measures; - requests your permission to hold personal data when the requirement is for non-statutory or non-regulatory purposes - only uses Council e-mail addresses to conduct Council business allows only password protected personal computers and phones to access council e-mails - only shares information with relevant authorities of you are agreeable for us to do this.
+Agreement can be verbal or confirmation in writing when emails are received; - clearly communicates details of the above requirements including data subject rights into all RPC correspondence and communications; - only retains personal information for as long as is necessary to meet legal, regulatory or fraud prevention requirements and for our lawful business; - regularly conducts audits to identify personal data that is no longer necessary and proportionate to retain. - Disposes of personal information in a secure manner;